This Episode of CS is titled, “Orthodoxy, with an Eastern Flavor.”

 A good way for us to get a handle on the difference between Eastern & Western Christianity as it exists today is this – many Western Christians look back at Constantine’s uniting Church & State as a negative development.
-At the time, it seemed a blessed relief to a church hammered by 2 centuries of persecution, but looking back & knowing what’s coming, we lament the corruption that’s in store for the church.
+At the time, it seemed a blessed relief to a church hammered by 2 centuries of persecution, but looking forward form that ancient place, knowing what’s coming, we lament the corruption that’s in store for the church.
 So historians of Western Christianity speak of the enslavement of the church by the state.

 For Eastern Christians, Constantine is regarded as a hero & saint.
 Orthodoxy considers his reign as the climax of the Roman Empire.
 According to this view, Rome evolved into a religious monarchy with the emperor as the connecting link between God & the world.
 The civil authority of the State was the earthly reflection of divine law while the Church was the religious reflection of Heaven on Earth.
 In Orthodoxy, the emperor was the place where the civil & religious authorities united.
 While the church & state were different entities, they weren’t seen as separate spheres.
 They worked together to govern all of human society.